Bessie Coleman, the Black Cherokee Woman Pilot Who Made Aviation History

 Bessie Coleman was born to sharecroppers in Texas on January 26, 1892.
 She was one of 13 siblings, and like the rest of Coleman clan, she was expected to help pick cotton on the farm as soon as she was old enough.
 At 6 years old, she started walking to school: a one-room wooden shack located four miles from her house.
 Her classroom often lacked basic supplies like paper and pencils, and, like all schools in the region, it was segregated.

 Despite less-than-ideal conditions, she excelled in class and continued her studies through high school.
-In 1901, her father, who was part black and part Cherokee, relocated to Native American territory in Oklahoma to escape discrimination in Texas, leaving Bessie and the rest of his family behind.
+In 1901, her father, who was Black and Cherokee, relocated to Native American territory in Oklahoma to escape discrimination in Texas, leaving Bessie and the rest of his family behind.
 She knew she couldn’t depend on her now single-parent family to contribute money toward her education, so to save for college, she went to work as a laundress.

 Chicago was also where she decided she wanted to learn how to fly.